Client Visibility

 Result: gradual drop in Google Maps ranking

 Google adjusts which businesses best serve certain neighborhoods.
-If your service signals weaken, your visible service radius shrinks.
+If the client's service signals weaken, visible service radius shrinks.

 Listings that remain unchanged for long periods slowly lose competitive weight.
 Google rewards profiles that consistently demonstrate relevance through updates, service refinements, reviews, and engagement.